What is Concussion?

 Post-Concussion Syndrome (PCS) can occur after a TBI

-Lingering symptoms of concussions may be a TBIs are a clear sign that your brain has not healed and additional treatment is needed.
-To assess if you’re dealing with post-concussion syndrome (PCS), Aviv physicians will review your health and concussion history, conduct a physical exam, and perform advanced MRI scans, SPECT scans, and both neurocognitive and neurological tests to diagnose this condition.
+Most head injury symptoms dissipate within a few weeks of the incident.
+Lingering concussion symptoms that last more than three months are a clear sign that your brain has not healed and additional treatment is needed.
+To assess you for post-concussion syndrome, Aviv physicians will review your health and concussion history, conduct a physical exam, and perform advanced MRI scans, SPECT scans, and neurocognitive and neurological tests.

 “HBOT can be successful because it addresses the cause of the symptoms, not just the symptoms alone.
 In combination with cognitive, physical, and nutritional coaching, some HBOT protocols can be very effective.” — Dr. Mohammed Elamir, MD, FACP

-If you or a loved one has suffered from a traumatic brain injury or concussion, we may be able to help.
+If you or a loved one experienced a concussion or TBI and are still suffering symptoms months or years after the injury, we may be able to help.

 How can the Aviv Medical Program help heal a Traumatic Brain Injury?

-At Aviv, we first diagnose the severity of the brain injury based on the results of an MRI, physical, cognitive, and neurological tests to assess the damage and suitability for treatment.
-We then develop a personalized, comprehensive treatment plan based on your test results that can include cognitive and physical training, dietary coaching, and hyperbaric oxygen therapy (HBOT) sessions.
+At Aviv, we first diagnose the severity of the brain injury based on the results of a comprehensive three-day assessment to determine the extent of the damage and your suitability for treatment.
+We then develop a personalized, multidisciplinary treatment plan based on your test results that can include cognitive and physical training, dietary coaching, and hyperbaric oxygen therapy (HBOT) sessions.

 At the end of your treatment cycle, you’ll receive a detailed report of our findings, including your cognitive and physical improvements.